Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Results and Discussion

-\paragraph{CMB + Baryon Acoustic Oscillations (BAO).} When BAO measurements are combined with CMB distance priors, we find $H_0 = 69.05 \pm 1.42~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and a tightly constrained matter density $\Omega_m = 0.309 \pm 0.0032$.
-The CPL parameters, $w_0 = -1.056 \pm 0.037$ and $w_a = 0.012 \pm 0.0042$, are consistent with a nearly $\Lambda$CDM–like behavior.
-Although $w_0$ again slightly favors the phantom region, the deviation from $-1$ is small and the evolution parameter remains close to zero.
-The strong anchoring of BAO to the sound horizon scale drives $H_0$ toward lower values, resulting in a modest tension with Planck ($1.11\sigma$) but a larger discrepancy with SH0ES ($2.27\sigma$).
+\paragraph{CMB + Baryon Acoustic Oscillations (BAO).} When BAO measurements are combined with CMB distance priors, we find $H_0 = 69.24 \pm 1.51~\mathrm{km\,s^{-1}\,Mpc^{-1}}$ and a tightly constrained matter density $\Omega_m = 0.336 \pm 0.024$.
+The CPL parameters are constrained to $w_0 = -0.56 \pm 0.31$ and $w_a = -1.66 \pm 0.46$.
+Although the central values differ from the $\Lambda$CDM prediction, the uncertainties remain sufficiently large that the results do not provide compelling evidence for a departure from a cosmological constant.
+The BAO measurements continue to favor a relatively low value of $H_0$, leading to a modest tension with Planck ($1.16\sigma$) but a larger discrepancy with SH0ES ($2.02\sigma$).